Matchbook-Rentals/matchbook-web-frontend/to-do.md

 ## TONIGHT

-[X] 1.
+// Add subgoals to this markdwown to onmouseenter mark as read, onClick delete notification [X] 1.
 URL TO TAB
+1.1 on mouseenter mark as read
 [ ] 2.
 Applications Tab
-   [ ] 2.1 getHousingRequests server action
+   [X] 2.1 getHousingRequests server action
-   [ ] 2.2 ApplicationsSidebar component
+   [X] 2.2 ApplicationsSidebar component
-   [ ] 2.3 ApplicationCard component
+   [X] 2.3 ApplicationCard component
    [ ] 2.4 ApplicationDisplay component
-   [ ] 2.5 Move reqs GET to a server component/ or just higher component to persist through tab switch
+   [X] 2.5 Move reqs GET to a server component/ or just higher component to persist through tab switch

 [ ] 3.
 GRid of tiles